Last Updated on 14 January 2026 by Cycloscope

 The origins of Kecak

-Balinese people are mostly Hindu, although Balinese Hinduism widely differs from the Indian one.
-Being isolated from contacts with India it’s artistic and ritual expressions have been strongly influenced by Javanese culture.
+Balinese people are mostly Hindu, though Balinese Hinduism differs significantly from Indian Hinduism.
+Being isolated from contact with India, its artistic and ritual expressions have been strongly influenced by Javanese culture.

-Although the form Kecak has nowadays dates back just to the 1930s (we’ll see that later), this ritual form of chant and dance is much more atavic and rooted in Balinese ancestral culture.
+Although the form Kecak dates back to the 1930s (we’ll see that later), this ritual chant-and-dance form is much older and rooted in Balinese ancestral culture.

-The musical accompaniment of gamelan mulut (mouth gamelan), or the cak chorus, can indeed be found in several Balinese rituals involving the state of trance of the performers, such as the tari sang hyang, or “dance of the heavenly goddess”.
+The musical accompaniment of the gamelan mulut (mouth gamelan), or the cak chorus, can indeed be found in several Balinese rituals involving the performers’ trance state, such as the tari sang hyang, or “dance of the heavenly goddess”.

-In this ritual, dancers were possessed by gods, thus chasing away the evil spirits, culprits of ominous happening.
+In this ritual, dancers were possessed by gods, thereby chasing away evil spirits, the culprits of ominous happenings.
 The tari sang hyang is a very holy rite, performed in the inner area of the temple, where only “priests” or holy persons are allowed.

-It’s probably in the light of this tradition that we can understand this story, told by the Jakarta Post, about a village called Bona in the early years of the XX century.
+It’s probably in the light of this tradition that we can understand this story, told by the Jakarta Post, about a village called Bona in the early years of the 20th century.

-Blighted annually by a deadly pox that washed over the village, with monsoons bringing storms in the month of November, Bona’s villagers knew every family would lose at least one member to the disease.
+Blighted annually by a deadly pox that washed over the village, with monsoons bringing storms in November, Bona’s villagers knew every family would lose at least one member to the disease.

-People were ill, they were vomiting, they had diarrhea.
+People were ill, they were vomiting, and they had diarrhea.
 Things worsened until the sick were vomiting blood and had fevers.
-A lot of people died, their skin turned black.
-In one day there could be as many as four funerals, the next five, and on it went, day after day, week after week, year after year.
+A lot of people died, and their skin turned black.
+In one day, there could be as many as four funerals, the next five, and on it went, day after day, week after week, year after year.

 The temples were all closed.
-People couldn’t enter, every family had lost someone, and so they were all unclean.
-No ceremonies were held for the dead, which were so many.
+People couldn’t enter; every family had lost someone, and so they were all unclean.
+No ceremonies were held for the dead, who were so many.

 Making enough racket to wake the dead was the only method they could fathom to ward off the deadly disease.
 One night there was a man who became possessed by the rhythm, not the rhythm of the gong, but of human voices, from that moment, the disease started to ease and the death and the illness stopped.

-Bona villagers kept on performing this rite every 6 months until 1970s when dancers began to be invited to perform for tourists.
-After realizing how this would deprive a holy practice of its meaning, Bona villagers halted the practice altogether, they don’t do the Kecak anymore.
+Bona villagers continued to perform this rite every 6 months until the 1970s, when dancers began to be invited to perform for tourists.
+After realizing that this would deprive a holy practice of its meaning, the Bona villagers halted the practice altogether; they no longer do the Kecak.

 The history of modern Kecak